On classification of continuous first order theories: Independence property

-\subsection{Baire-1/2 definability of coheirs}
+\subsection{Baire-1/2 Definability of Coheirs}

-In \cite{K3}, the notion ``$NIP$ in a model" (in the framework of continuous logic), Definition~\ref{NIP in model} below, was introduced and applications of it, such as Baire-1 definability of coheirs over $NIP$ models, were presented.
-In \cite{KP}, more applications of this notion were presented for classical logic.
-In this section we provide a stronger result using a stronger assumption; that is, we replace the ``$NIP$ in a model" with the ``$NIP$ for a theory."
-We want to show that coheirs in $NIP$ theories are Baire-1/2 definable (cf. Definition~\ref{Baire-1/2 definable} below).
+In \cite{K3}, the notion of ``$NIP$ in a model" (within the framework of continuous logic), as defined in Definition~\ref{NIP in model} below, was introduced.
+Applications of this concept, such as the Baire-1 definability of coheirs over $NIP$ models, were also presented.
+Subsequently, \cite{KP} extended the applications of this notion to the framework of classical logic.

+In this section, we establish a stronger result under a stronger assumption.
+Specifically, we replace ``$NIP$ in a model" with ``$NIP$ for a theory."
+Our goal is to demonstrate that coheirs in $NIP$ theories are Baire-1/2 definable (cf. Definition~\ref{Baire-1/2 definable} below).